Hope springs Max Homa to new heights at Torrey

 As for the 2013 Walker Cup, that was when Max and Lacey first started chatting online, Lacey said as her husband posed for trophy photos on a serene Saturday evening amidst a Pacific Ocean backdrop.

-“Then he came home, and now we’ve got a baby,” Lacey quipped.
+“Then we came home, and now we’ve got a baby,” Lacey quipped.
 “Ten years later.
 A lot is happening, a ton more memories, and just add this one to the list.”

 And Homa hopes for a future memory with said baby, at a TBD time at a TBD golf course.